-This 3-part chamber music series strives to highlight living Jewish composers through pairing their works with 18th and 19th-century masterworks of the same instrumentation.
+This chamber music series strives to highlight Jewish composers of the past 100 years through pairing their works with 18th and 19th-century masterworks of the same instrumentation.
 This series also hopes to reach audiences in the Forest Hills community that may not readily have access to live, top-quality chamber music.
-The first concert is on November 17, and future concerts will be held on February 9 and May 3.
+The first concert on November 17 featured string trios.
+The next concert, on February 9, will feature clarinet quintets.
+The final concert of this season will be held on May 3.

-The cost of this program is $18 per person.
+The cost of this program is $18 per person in advance and $25 at the door.
 Children 13 and under are free.
-Online registration is available until November 16 by clicking here.
-Payment will be accepted at the door.
+Online registration is available until February 8 by clicking here.